giantswarm/docs/src/content/getting-started/kubectl-gs/index.md

 Let's run some commands and understand what's happening under the hood.

 The first command is `kubectl get nodes`.
-This will show us the nodes making up our management cluster.
+This will show us the nodes making up our Management Cluster.

 ```bash
 ➜  kubectl get nodes